natewatson999/udp-hub/README.md

 * receiver: This is meant to be as close as feasable to the way dgram lets the developer make clients.
 It's meant for cases where there may be more than one outward-bound transmission and/or more than one response.
 * broadcaster: This is for sending broadcasts.
 * socket: These are as close as possible to the sockets the dgram module provides.
 This has almost all of the same functions as the dgram module.
-* Some utility functions for dealing with IP addresses.
+* Some utility functions for dealing with various addresses.

 ## Installation Instructions